JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 layout: post
 title: Snake Puzzle Games
 ---
-Latest update Oct 7, 2020: added new game Worm Jazz
+Latest update Oct 7-8, 2020: added new game Worm Jazz, and updated Puddle Knights.

 Here is a collection of all the snake puzzle games known to humankind (we haven't told the snakes yet), together with descriptions, pictures, and a few awards at the end.
 The order in which they appear is roughly the order that I played them in.
 I'll try to write an update whenever a new game is released.
 The purpose of this article